Qualitative evidence in systematic review

 Programme

-1.30-2.30 Corrado Matta, Rosa Runhardt & Jon Williamson.
+1.30-2.30 Corrado Matta (Education, Linnaeus), Rosa Runhardt (Philosophy, Radboud) & Jon Williamson (Philosophy, Manchester).
 Meta-Ethnography and the Effectiveness of Educational Policy: An Evidential Pluralism Perspective

 Evidence-based policy is typically grounded in a narrow conception of evidence, one that prioritizes comparative studies and quantitative meta-analyses as the preferred base for establishing causal claims.
 However, this prevailing theory of evidence—often implicitly adopted in policy contexts—faces serious limitations when it comes to capturing the complexity of social interventions, particularly in fields such as education.